Lost Palms Oasis in Joshua Tree National Park

 Tips for Visiting Lost Palms Oasis

 Have you been to Lost Palms Oasis?
 What did you think of this hike?
 Let me know in the comment section below.
-Also do not forget to come back next week for another episode of the 52 in 52 series, where I will be sharing something different than our weekly hiking adventures and achieve a personal record for episode 12!
+Also do not forget to come back next week for another episode of our hiking adventures!

 12 Comments